Constructing buildings, partnerships and relationships with integrity since 1879

 • Eagles Landing

 A new downtown housing building for Champlain College, this building houses 314 students in 105 units.
-Built on a single city block, the construction included a lot of coordination between HPC, the city and the neighbors.
-Currently, 4 retail spaces are being opened up on the ground level to help enhance the city block.
+Built on a single city block, the construction included a lot of coordination between HPC, the city, and the neighbors.
+Currently, 4 retail spaces are being opened on the ground level to help enhance the city block.

 • 140 years

-H. P. Cummings celebrating 140 years.
+H. P. Cummings is celebrating 140 years in business